Wanna live more sustainably but miss some relevant and realistic tips to do so? I got your back.

 The bottles are made from plastic and you just use them for a short time before throwing them away.
 So instead you can switch to soap bars, which come in paper or no package at all.

 10. Showers don’t need to take half an hour.

 I love showering as well.
 Warm and cosy, the smell of soap, the water damp on the mirror.
 But let’s be honest, most of the time you’re just standing there for 20 minutes, contemplating life.
 Skip that part and fully enjoy your ten-minutes-shower instead.
 The contemplating you can save for later.

 I hope this was helpful.
-If you have some practical and realistic tips yourself, let me know in the comments!
+If you have some practical and realistic tips yourself to live more sustainably, let me know in the comments or through Instagram!
 Thank you for making a difference.